OP-TEE/optee_os/README.md

 #### 4.4.5 Debug Qemu using gdb

-To debug arm on a x86/x86-64 machine, you first to a gdb cross-debugger:
+To debug arm on a x86/x86-64 machine, you need a gdb cross-debugger:
 ```
 $ sudo apt-get install gdb-multiarch
 ```